danfuzz/lactoserv/doc/configuration.md

 import { Moment } from '@lactoserv/data-values';
 ```

+And in order to use any of the built-in applications or services, you will need
+to import them from `@lactoserv/builtin-applications` or `@builtin-services`
+(respectively).

 ## Configuration object bindings

 The following are the bindings that are expected at the top level of the